 The Lean Manufacturing concept in the Apparel Industry can diminish the operational expense in manufacturing by wiping out the process waste, engaging individuals with more prominent communication, expanding the higher efficiency in the execution procedure and transforming the company into a learning organization.

 Lean Manufacturing is a precise methodology for accomplishing the shortest possible cycle time by eliminating the process waste through continuous improvement.
 In this way making the activity productive and just comprising of value adding steps from beginning to end.
 In simple words lean is manufacturing without waste.
-Here are some of the key requirements for success of Apparel operations:

 - Consistent quality with minimum rework and improved First Time Right (Through)